thatscotdatasci/thatscotdatasci.github.io/_wiki/Git/Where's_the_Branch.md

 # Where's the Branch?

-You know that a branch exists remotely (on GitHub/TFS Git, etc.) but it isn't appearing locally in your IDE, and running@
+You know that a branch exists remotely (on GitHub/TFS Git, etc.) but it isn't appearing locally in your IDE, and running:

 {% highlight bash %}
 git checkout <branch>